Omexae/efrei-2023-st2-tst-prj/log.md

 | 21  | :heavy_check_mark: | 06/12/22 | No SQL Injections                                 |                                                                         |
 | 22  | :heavy_check_mark: | 06/12/22 | Postman endpoint check                            | Serve checks present for employee form                                  |

+## Remarks

+There is not much to say about this sequence considering it is very similar to the previous one.
+Although, we did get a sense of boredom going through our test plan again manually, showing tedious this work can be if not structured correctly.

+# Sequence 3

 ## Running test 3

 Open a terminal in the Playwright folder then type
 ```
 pytest tester.py
 ```

+## Remarks

+Clearly the sequence that asked the most effort from us.
+Learning to use the playwright library was already complex, but adapting it to our test plan was another hurdle.
+But we got through (at least partially, considering we were able to only implement three tests due to time), and making sure our test sequence was automatic.
+We also spent lot of time on making sure our code is clean enough to be readable.
+We think that if necessary, we would be able to complete our test sequence, with enough time.